 The Audit Committee is comprised exclusively of independent directors who all have the requisite financial literacy.
-Mr. George Bunze, a Chartered Professional Accountant (CPA, CMA) since May 1968, is the former Chief Financial Officer of Kruger, a manufacturer of paper, tissue, wood products, energy (hydro/wind) and wine and spirits products.
+Mr. George Bunze, a Chartered Professsional Accountant (CPA, CMA) since May 1968, is the former Chief Financial Officer of Kruger, a manufacturer of paper, tissue, wood products, energy (hydro/wind) and wine and spirits products.
 Mr. Bunze currently serves as Director and Vice-Chairman of Kruger, is a member of its Executive Committee and is also Chairman of its Audit Committee Advisory Board.
 Mr. Bunze also serves on the Board of Directors and is Chairman of the Audit Committee of Intertape Polymer Group Inc. and is a member of the FM Global Advisory Board of Factory Mutual Insurance Company.

-Mr. Simon Pelletier holds a Bachelor of Materials Engineering from the University of Windsor and is Senior Vice-President, Life Cycle Services, Metso Mining & Construction Technology ("Metso").
-Appointed to this position in 2008, Mr. Pelletier leads and manages the development of a global business line within Metso, which provides mining customers with long-term service contracts for the maintenance, operations and performance of their mineral processing equipment.
-Listed on the Helsinki Stock Exchange, Metso's parent, Metso Corporation, is a global supplier of technology and services to customers in the mining, construction, pulp and paper, power, and oil and gas industry, and employs approximately 17,000 people in 40 counties.
+Mr. Simon Pelletier holds a Bachelor of Materials Engineering from the University of Windsor and is Senior Vice-President, Global Sales and Marketing for Metso's Services Business Line.
+With over 25 years of experience in the Mining and Construction industry, Mr. Pelletier is responsible for 1.5 Billion Euro of services sales in approximately 50 countries.
+Metso's Services Business Line provides a full-scope of services ranging from field service and repair to spare and wear parts all the way to high-value adding performance service solutions.
+Listed on the Helsinki Stock Exchange, Metso is a global supplier of technology and services to the mining, construction, and oil & gas industry with annual sales of 3.9 Billion Euro and employs approximately 17,000 people globally.